Pulusuk

 Pulusuk or Houk Island is a village and municipality in the state of Chuuk, Federated States of Micronesia.

 It is a small island that lies at the end of a 55 km long submerged atoll.
 Pulusuk is part of the Pattiw group, located 244 km to the west of Chuuk.

 The first recorded sighting by Europeans was by Spanish naval officer Juan Antonio de Ibargoitia commanding the vessel Filipino in 1799.
 He charted it as Bartolomé.

+Name

+The name of the island goes back to Proto-Chuukic *t'ouka or *t'ouke.

 Houk Airfield

 Houk Airfield consists of a paved 1350 ft runway that cuts through the forested south end of the island.
 The rudimentary airport is not serviced (no passenger terminal, no hangars or no fuel).
 Caroline Islands Air has chartered flights to the airfield.